Frequently Asked Questions

 Yes.
 You can pause your application and come back later to finish it using the “Save and Continue” button on the application.
 You will have 30 days to complete your application, though the deadline for submission still applies.

-Students must be either enrolled or recently graduated from any HBCU-, HSI-, or MSI-designated institutions to qualify for this internship.
-HBCU stands for Historically Black College/University.
-HSI stands for Hispanic Serving Institution.
-MSI stands for Minority Serving Institution.
+Students must be either enrolled or recently graduated from any Historically Black College/University (HBCU) or Minority Institution (MI) to qualify for this internship.

 No. All applications must be submitted online.